CHIA SEED FALOODA

 easy falooda with chia seeds

-The very few times , I have had falooda , I would tell myself , "this is semiya payasam sans the cardamom , jelly , fruits , nuts and icecream".
-I never thought of making it though , until I made chia pudding .
-The texture of the soaked chia seeds was so much like the seeds that is used in falooda.
-I had some leftover chia pudding and some jelly( my kids fav!) , in the fridge.
-Well ! it seemed like a good time to make falooda.
-I just had to make the payasam, toast some nuts and chop some apples(only fruit that I had in hand).
-I didn't have icecream , and didn't want go to the store just for buying the icecream.
-Who says you need to have all of the ingredients on hand , just put it all together and make your own signature falooda.
-So this falooda is sans the scoop of icecream .
-I was sure that my husband would comment , "but doesn't falooda have icecream in it ".
-And that's the start of another interesting food argument.
+The very few times I have had falooda, I would tell myself, "This is semiya payasam sans the cardamom, jelly, fruits, nuts, and ice cream."
+I never thought of making it until I made chia pudding.
+The texture of the soaked chia seeds was so much like those used in falooda.
+I had leftover chia pudding and jelly( my kid's favorite!) in the fridge.
+Well!
+It seemed like a good time to make falooda.
+I just had to make the payasam, toast some nuts, and chop some apples(the only fruit that I had in hand).
+I didn't have ice cream and didn't want to go to the store just to buy it.
+Who says you need to have all of the ingredients on hand?
+Just put it all together and make your own signature falooda.
+So this falooda is sans the scoop of ice cream.
+I was sure that my husband would comment, "But doesn't Falooda have ice cream in it. " And that's the start of another interesting food argument.

 INGREDIENTS